fonnesbeck/git_tutorial/git.md

 We use *HTTPS* here because it does not require additional configuration.

 After the workshop you may want to set up *SSH* access, which is a bit more secure, and does not require repeated entry of passwords.

+^
+The https:// clone URLs are available on all repositories, public and private.
+These URLs work everywhere--even if you are behind a firewall or proxy.

 ---